-Hydrus™ Is a Microstent, developed by Ivantis, for the treatment of patients with primary open angle glaucoma (POAG).
+Hydrus™ Is a Microstent, developed by Ivantis, for the treatment of patients with primary open angle glaucoma (POAG) and cataracts.
 The Hydrus procedure is designed to be less invasive than traditional glaucoma surgery and can be performed during cataract surgery using the same microsurgical incisions.
 The enrollment for this study is closed.

 Astigmatism is a condition where the cornea (front surface) of the eye, is not curved uniformly, it is shaped more like a football than spherical like a baseball.
 With astigmatism, the light rays passing through the cornea do not focus on a single point of the retina.
 This may cause objects both near and far away to appear blurry, shaded or elongated.
 An intraocular lens designed to reduce astigmatism is called a “toric” IOL.
 Cataract patients who have astigmatism, and who do not want to wear glasses to see clearly at distance can choose Toric intraocular lenses to be implanted during surgery.